lofiwatercat/lfm/plan/plan.md

   * Need to put directories first at the top of the list
   * Need to hide hidden files by default.
 Add option later to view them.

-TODO - Allow horizontal movement
+DONE - Allow horizontal movement
   * Add a current_entry to show the currently selected entry.
     - allows for horizontal movement to remember previously seleected
   * Update primary tab, secondary tab, and parent tab